Bees' Cliff - (CAUTION)

 14.**Enchanting Lush Attractions Above the Abyss

-- These precipitous cliff sides are so seriously too steep that all visual contacts towards the abyss's bottom are impossible, except for the staggering view within the concealed vault of the waterfall.
+• These precipitous cliff sides are so seriously too steep that all visual contact towards the abyss's bottom is impossible, except for the staggering view within the concealed vault of the waterfall.

-- Due to this alluring beauty, a deceivingly natural trickery is delivered.
-The easter canyon's slope gives an impression of inviting lush beauty but a treacherous one with a fertile green breathtaking threshold, hiding a shocking void.
+• Due to this alluring beauty, a deceivingly natural trickery is delivered.
+The easter canyon's slope gives an impression of inviting lush beauty but is treacherous, with a fertile green threshold hiding a shocking void.

 ** [CAUTION] - Wild Bees and Children